London Program – Summer 2015

-Designed for everyone interested in learning more about Web 2.0 applications, this program offers two classes that are appropriate for graduate students in the School of Library & Information Studies and interested students from other graduate majors.
+Designed for everyone interested in learning more about Web 2.0 applications, this program offers two classes that are appropriate for graduate students in the School of Information and interested students from other graduate majors.
 Coursework examines theory, concepts and techniques, while using London as the subject matter on which practical projects are based.
 Particular emphasis is given to settings from children’s books.
-Students plan, design and create websites, podcasts, short films, digital photographs, personalized books, and other multi-media presentations.
+Students plan, design and create websites, podcasts, short films, digital photographs, personalized books, and other multimedia and social media projects.
 Excursions to other parts of the United Kingdom and social activities are included.
 For further information, visit the International Programs page.

 Note: A portion of this program will be taught online pre-departure, upon return, or a combination of both.

 Katie Behrens (Class of 2012) Digital Story Project:

 This program is designed to meet program requirements for library science graduate students.
 It is also appropriate for graduates and working professional librarians who have an interest in multimedia and social media.
 Those working in a position that requires digital production and social media promotion may also find the coursework valuable to their careers.

 Students stay in furnished apartments in the Florida State London Study Centre or in comparable accommodations within central London.
 Information about London and the Study Center is available on the London Study Center website.
 Overnight guests are not allowed in program housing.

 Multimedia Design and Production

 Summer 2015 Dates & Fees